verrazzano/examples/springboot-app/README.md

     </dependency>
     ```

-When we execute mvn spring-boot:run command from the project root folder, the plugin reads the maven configuration and understands
+When we run `mvn spring-boot:run` command from the project root folder, the plugin reads the Maven configuration and understands
 that the application requires a web container.

     ```